PharmaLedger-IMI/acdc-components/native-integration/README.md

 npm run build-all
 ```

-in the browser (use CHROME!) go to the Enterprise Wallet.
+in the browser (use CHROME in anonymous!) go to localhost:8080 and enter the Enterprise Wallet.
 Create a new Account (you only need to do this once), and login.
 ```
 MAH as issuer
  - generate an Identifier (use the default values)